Aroma, Acidity, Sweetness, Body, Finish and Flavour. Let's Explore

 This is where things can get complicated with tasting notes and flavour wheels but we’re going to break this down into some really simple and easy to understand sections.
 When tasting coffee, the flavour normally relates to the fruit and you can break this down into the 3 (actually 4) different types:

 That concludes this introduction into tasting coffee.
 Whilst the cupping process does aim to make the process as systematic and scientific as it can be, taste is still subjective so don’t be alarmed if the outcome of your cupping ends up being different to others.
 The key here is to have fun cupping different coffees and enjoy the process of learning how to make comparisons using the categories we’ve discussed above.
-Now, let's discover your next speciality coffee - there's over 150 roasters to choose from -, or subscribe to a coffee subscription and let our curator's monthly coffee discoveries be yours to trust and enjoy.
+Now, simply subscribe to a coffee subscription and let our curator's monthly coffee discoveries be yours to trust and enjoy.